 When you buy a service from a company or individual, visit the Business Information System (BIS) to see whether the service provider is in the prepayment register.

-If it is, you only need to pay the invoice for the work done.
+If the service provider is in the prepayment register, you only need to pay the invoice for the work done.
 You do not need to report the payment to the Incomes Register.
 Read instructions on the tax credit for household expenses on the Tax Administration’s pages.